Zameer-fatima/Biling-System/README.md

 #### Login:
 On first time login, a root user 'admin' with no default password will be generated.
 Access the system using that user name.

-#### Reset system:
-In order to reset the system to its initial status without any content (user, menubook, order log etc.), delete ALL files in the RestaurantBillingSystem\res folder.